 G&DMBC – Latest Club News

-At our AGM this month we re-elected our Chairman Ted and our Treasurer Bob, our two stalwarts Peter and Barbara stood down after 5 years hard work, Bryan has replaced Peter in the important post of Secretary but we are looking for a Social Secretary to replace Barbara, the Clubs finances are sound and our sailing venues in good shape particularly Over Basin which we help to maintain by weeding and Algae Control and has never looked better due to the hard work of John Hamer and his team of volunteers.
+At our AGM we re-elected our Chairman Ted and our Treasurer Bob, our two stalwarts Peter and Barbara stood down after 5 years hard work, Bryan has replaced Peter in the important post of Secretary but we are looking for a Social Secretary to replace Barbara, the Clubs finances are sound and our sailing venues in good shape particularly Over Basin which we help to maintain by weeding and Algae Control and has never looked better due to the hard work of John Hamer and his team of volunteers.

 2017 Warwick International Model Boat Show